ssalonen/foo_queuecontents/foobar2000/foo_queuecontents/SOURCES_README.txt

-Prerequisite: Visual Studio 2010 (Express does not work.)
+Prerequisite: Visual Studio 2015 Community
 1. Extract foo_queuecontents folder under <root>\SDK\foobar2000\
-2. Install WTL 8.0 under <WTLRoot>\WTL80.
+2. Install WTL 9.0 under <WTLRoot>\WTL90.
 Available from http://sourceforge.net/projects/wtl/
-3. Have an environmental variable WTL_HOME pointing to <WTLRoot>\WTL80
+3. Have an environmental variable WTL_HOME pointing to <WTLRoot>\WTL90

 As the newest SDK of columns_ui-sdk doesn't work with foobar 1.x SDK, I've modified it (according to various forum posts); the modified CUI SDK is also attached in this zip file.
 Accompaniying diff file is also included.